TheMetMan/backdrop-web-install/README.md

 Wait a little ......

-If you do this correctly for the Local, Dev and Prod sites you will end up with the databases in the correct dev_db, prod_db and local_db folders.
-If not you will be in a mess, so take time to get this correct!
+If you do this correctly for the Local site you will end up with the databases in the config/versioned folder.\

 # To Sync with Dev and Production
 Clone the local site to Dev and Production once you have it working to your satisfaction.\